evjrob/everettsprojects.com/_posts/2017-10-20-bayesian-dnd.md

 ![center](/../figs/2017-10-20-bayesian-dnd/Beta(5,95)-1.png)

 That's a bit better.
 There is a definite peak around **p = 0.05** with a much tighter spread.
 You may find it strange that we are going through all this effort just to maintain uncertainty about the value of p.
 Isn't our goal to get more confident in the true probability of rolling a certain face?
 It seems counter intuitive, but the power of Bayesian statistics is that we can continually work with uncertainty in our estimates, and that we treat **p** as a probability density function rather than a point estimate.
 This is true in both the prior and the posterior.
-Think of it as a means of not just finding a new most likely value for p, but also finding our uncertainty in this estimate of p, so that we know what we aren't sure of.
+Think of it as a means of not just finding a new most likely value for **p**, but also finding our uncertainty in this estimate of **p**, so that we also know how confident we are in our new estimate.
 If we wanted to find some common summary statistics for **p** from a beta distribution (either the prior or the posterior), we can do it with the following formulas and functions:

 $$Mean = \frac{\alpha}{\alpha + \beta}$$